McKay School of Education > Diversity > Personal Growth

 Ways to Improve as a Multicultural Educator

-The way we view the world impacts how we treat our students.
-Educators may unwittingly further the inequitable treatment of students because of personal biases or judgments passively placed on others.
-To become more self-aware, we can:
+The way we view the world impacts the ways we treat our students.
+Educators may unwittingly further the inequitable treatment of students because of personal biases or judgments they passively place on some of them.
+The following help teachers to become more self-aware:

 - Understand that our own preferences and expectations do bias us.

-- Look for how our biases impact our relationships with others.
+- Be aware of how our biases impact our relationships with others.

-- Reflect upon how our past experiences influence the way we see other people.
+- Reflect on how our past experiences influence the way we see other people.

 - Accept and invite critique from colleagues, both positive and negative.

-- Build relationships with others from a variety of cultures and learn from them.
+- Build relationships with people from a variety of cultures and learn from them.

-- Recall our learning experiences as a student, both positive and negative, to gain insight into how these experiences affect our current teaching practices.
+- Recall our own student learning experiences, both positive and negative, to gain insight into how these experiences affect our current teaching practices.

 - Desire to learn about others’ experiences.

-- Reject “color-blindness.”
+- Reject color blindness as a goal.
 We are not all the same.
-We are similar in many ways, but we are also very unique based on heritage and experiences.
+We are similar in many ways, but we have some positive differences based on heritage and experiences.

 - Understand power dynamics.
-We react differently in a room full of people who are the same as us as opposed to a room full of people who are different from us.
+We react differently in a room full of people who are like us than in a room full of people who are different from us.

-- Relax about being blamed.
-Others may hold opinions of you, based on their past experiences, which may or may not be true.
-Do not take these judgments personally because they are based on experiences that you did not create.
+- Try to understand others' misjudgments.
+Others may hold opinions of you based on their past experiences, which may or may not be true.
+Do not take these judgments personally if they are based on experiences you did not create.

-- Understand the motives and reasons behind others’ behavior.
-Chances are, you’re wrong about why people do what they do.
+- Understand the motives and reasons behind others' behavior.
+You're likely to be wrong when you try to judge why people do what they do.

 - Pronounce every student’s name correctly.

-- Talk openly about issues of culture and heritage that will be brought up in the classroom.
-Don’t dismiss important topics just because they may be uncomfortable for you.
+- Talk openly about issues of culture and heritage that are brought up in the classroom.
+Don't dismiss important topics just because they may be uncomfortable for you.

-- Welcome critiques from students; be willing to change yourself accordingly.
+- Welcome constructive criticism from students; be willing to make changes accordingly.

 - Model active listening skills.

-- Use varied styles of teaching.
-Accommodate different learning styles.
+- Use varied teaching styles, and accommodate different learning styles.

 - Critically evaluate sources of information, including information from your own instruction.

-- Monitor and facilitate equity among students of different race, gender, religion, etc.
+- Monitor and facilitate equity among students of different races, genders, religions, etc.

 Links

-- Ideas that educators can apply directly in their classroom that can improve their multicultural competency.
+This page includes ideas that educators can apply directly in their classrooms that can improve their multicultural competency.

-- Providing useful ideas for improving teaching, this website can inspire educators to improve their personal teaching style.
-Teaching tips for students of different genders, ages, races, and abilities are just a few of the ideas presented in the web site
+Providing useful ideas for improving teaching, this website can inspire educators to improve their personal teaching style.
+Teaching tips for students of different genders, ages, races, and abilities are just a few of the ideas presented on the web site

-- Identifying six major concepts to incorporate into your teaching paradigm, this website can serve as a guide for educators to improve their personal teaching styles.
+Identifying six major concepts to incorporate into a teaching paradigm, this website can serve as a guide for educators to improve their personal teaching styles.

-- CREDE has developed many resources for professionals and students, including 5 standards for Effective Pedagogy.
+CREDE has developed many resources for professionals and students, including five standards for effective pedagogy.